Model-agnostic super-resolution in high dimensions: Introduction

-Several remarks are in order.
-First, for constant $\eps$ and $\ed$, the noise level $\kappa$ is (inverse) \emph{subexponential} in the dimension $d$, scaling as $2^{-\tilde{O}(\sqrt{d})}$.
-Second---and crucially---the bandlimit is measured in terms of the $\ell_1$ norm (rather than the $\ell_\infty$ norm, as in our Wasserstein results) of the coefficient vector $\ell$.
-This is a significant improvement, since for constant $\eps$ and $\ed$, only $d^{O(T)} \approx 2^{\widetilde{O}(\sqrt{d})}$ Fourier coefficients are required.
-Thus, both the number of Fourier measurements and the required precision are subexponential in the ambient dimension $d$.
-To our knowledge, these are the first results for super-resolution without any sparsity assumptions whose dependence on $d$ is subexponential.
+Note that for constant $\eps$ and $\ed$, the noise level $\kappa$ is (inverse) \emph{sub-exponential} in the dimension $d$, scaling as $\smash{2^{-\wt{O}(\sqrt{d})}}$.
+Moreover, the bandlimit is crucially measured in terms of the $\ell_1$ norm (rather than the $\ell_\infty$ norm, as in our Wasserstein results) of the coefficient vector $\ell$.
+This is a significant improvement, since for constant $\eps$ and $\ed$, only $\smash{d^{O(T)} = 2^{\widetilde{O}(\sqrt{d})}}$ Fourier coefficients are required.
+Thus, both the number of Fourier measurements and the required precision are sub-exponential in the ambient dimension $d$.

-Finally, it is natural to ask whether these bounds can be quantitatively improved.
-Unfortunately, the answer is negative: in \Cref{thm:De-distance-lower}, we show that for constant $\ed$ and $\eps$, our dependencies on both the bandlimit $T$ and noise level $\kappa$ are essentially optimal.
+It is natural to ask whether \Cref{thm:De-upper-informal} can be quantitatively improved.
+Our main negative result below shows that the dependencies on both the bandlimit $T$ and noise level $\kappa$ in \Cref{thm:De-upper-informal} are essentially optimal: